csebooks/artificial-intelligence/content.en/ii-problem-solving/_index.md

 known as the **closed list**), which remembers every expanded node.
 Newly generated nodesCLOSED LIST

-that match previously generated nodes—ones in the explored set or the frontier—can be dis- carded instead of being added to the frontier.
+that match previously generated nodes—ones in the explored set or the frontier—can be discarded instead of being added to the frontier.
 The new algorithm, called GRAPH-SEARCH, is shown informally in Figure 3.7.
 The specific algorithms in this chapter draw on this general design.

 Clearly, the search tree constructed by the GRAPH-SEARCH algorithm contains at most one copy of each state, so we can think of it as growing a tree directly on the state-space graph, as shown in Figure 3.8.
 The algorithm has another nice property: the frontier **separates** theSEPARATOR